 Both the Fighter and the Swashbuckler get access to this Class Feat.
 The text is identical. : A +2 Circumstance bonus matches the effects of a shield without the Bulk.
 But is 1 Bulk really worth a Class Feat?
 The real reason that you want this feat instead of using a shield is because your hand is free, which can enable you to do some other things, including some other Swashbuckler feats.
-Even so, Nimble Dodge is a better option and you can get Dueling Dance at 10th level, so it seems unfair that this feat is both less impactful and higher level.
+Even so, Nimble Dodge is comparably effective and you can get Dueling Dance at 10th level, so it seems unfair that this feat is both less impactful and higher level.

 - : This enables ranged swashbuckler builds.
 However, since you're limited to thrown weapons you'll need to get a Returning Rune so that you can afford to have a decent magic weapon and also avoid spending half of your Actions drawing daggers.
 Unfortunately, you won't be able to afford that at first level.

 - : Tempting for the Battledancer, this turns Perform into a weird sort of taunt mechanic with very limited and specific effects.
 However, it has some problematic limitations.
 First, you can only use Focused Fascination when you use Perform+Fascinating Performance on a single target.
 Second, Fascinating Performance grants the target immunity to itself for an hour after the effect's 1-round duration wears off.